Jones v. North Carolina Prisoners' Labor Union: Constitutional Rights for Prisoners

 The First Amendment in the United States Constitution states Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.
 However, this right to free speech can be dismissed in the name of public order and national security.

-In the distant past, prisoners were viewed as slaves of the state.
-This meant they were compelled to what the state chose to accord them, and forfeit their absolute freedom.
+In 1871, the Virginia Supreme Court held in Ruffin v.
+Commonwealth that prisoners were "slaves of the State".
+This affirmed a general sentiment at the time that the courts would not intervene in the administration of penal institutions.
+Prisoners were compelled to what the state chose to accord them, and forfeited their absolute freedom.
 However, in 1941, in Ex parte Hull, prisoners were granted the right of access to the court.
 This meant their right to habeas corpus could not be infringed.
-Following the ruling it allowed prisoners to challenge infringements of other protected rights in the constitution.
+Following the ruling, prisoners could challenge infringements of other protected rights in the Constitution.
 While prisoners continued to be subject to the state's will, administrators still were under protection of the "hands-off" doctrine.
 This doctrine stated that the federal government would not intervene in constitutional restrictions, as long as they were inside state institutions.
 In the 1960s the courts began to look into specific cases that may have violated prisoners' rights.
 One example is the later case of Turner v Safley in 1987.
 In this case, it was determined that mail inside of prisons should continue to be controlled.
 This meant prisons could overrule prisoners' constitutional rights if the reasons were "reasonably related" to penological interests.